 The Steelcase Foundation awarded six grants to the following organizations for the first quarter of 2018.

 – Arts & Culture

 - received $175,000 toward continued support of its “Vision 2021” five-year strategic plan, aiming to engage students and teachers through innovative art education programs, continued efforts to develop diverse audiences through exhibitions and artworks that feature diverse artists, and strengthening the Museum and its community impact through multiple diversity and inclusion initiatives.

 - received $175,000 for the third year of its Symphony’s Music Education, Accessibility and Inclusion Program, aimed at increasing opportunities for West Michigan students to experience the Symphony and musical experience and providing diverse audiences access to Symphony performances through the Symphony Scorecard.

 - received $1,602,400 over five years to provide coaching and training to principals, assistant principals, and aspirational leaders in the urban ring of schools in Grand Rapids, with the goal of improving educational outcomes for urban students.

 Kids’ Food Basket

-- received $100,000 in support of its “Feeding Our Future Campaign,” which will build a new facility for the nonprofit, increasing their capacity for daily sack supper production from 6,100 meals each day to 15,000.
-Currently there are 28,700 children in Kent County who are food insecure, so expansion take great strides to meet that need.
+- received $100,000 in support of its “Feeding Our Future Campaign,” which will build a new facility for the nonprofit, increasing its capacity for daily sack supper production from 6,100 meals each day to 15,000.
+Currently, there are 28,700 children in Kent County who are food insecure, so expansion takes great strides to meet that need.